Agash/Scarlet-and-Violet-Randomizer/README.txt

-***IMPORTANT: GO TO Randomizer/Starters/pokemon_clean before running the randomizer*** VIDEO TUTORIAL on how to use randomizer tool: https://youtu.be/eO10cWC6QT0
+***IMPORTANT: GO TO Randomizer/Starters/pokemon_clean before running the randomizer*** VIDEO TUTORIAL on how to use randomizer tool: https://youtu.be/eO10cWC6QT0 Tutorial on how to use Generation Limiter: https://youtu.be/dCUUXFHNRcA

 *** THIS RANDOMIZER WORKS ONLY WITH VERSION 3.0.1/3.0.0***